 - You need to know where you want to be in 1, 5, and 10 years in the future to succeed in life and business.

 - Embrace your journey.
-The crazy path you have taken is an important story that you must share with your clients.
+The crazy path you have taken is an important story you must share with your clients.

 - More structure in your life leads to more freedom.
 Build that structure.